TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

 Sometimes, business have public repositories.
-This case is not different, if we click on "Explore" there is a public repository:
+This case will not be different, if we click on "Explore" there is a public repository:

 <br />